 Senior Director, Editorial

-Leora Tanenbaum serves as the editor-in-chief for website content, publications, and newsletters.
+Leora Tanenbaum serves as the editor-in-chief of Catalyst.
 Leora is the author of five books on the lives of girls and women that are taught in sociology and gender and sexuality college courses.
-In the 1990s, she coined the term “slut-bashing,” the precursor to “slut-shaming,” and…
+In the 1990s, she coined the term “slut-bashing,” the precursor to “slut-shaming,” and was the first person…